dancer1325/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 GF_<SectionName>_<KeyName>
 ```

-Where the section name is the text within the brackets.
-Everything should be uppercase, `.` and `-` should be replaced by `_`.
-For example, if you have these configuration settings:
+Where the section name is the text within the brackets
+* Everything should be uppercase, `.` and `-` should be replaced by `_`
+* For example, if you have these configuration settings:

 ```bash
 # default section